alsolera/VideoF2B/docs/source/locating-flight.rst

     If you are satisfied with your selections, click :guilabel:`Yes`.
 Processing will begin.

 See :doc:`user-controls-ar` to learn how to control AR geometry during the processing.
+You may want to review information about :doc:`/world-coordinate-system` first.